Classroom rules and student expectations letter.

 1. ALL students will contribute to the success of their group.

 2. Each group member will be assigned individual responsibilities.

 3. Please notify the teacher immediately if participation or behavior concerns arise.

 4. Students will follow laboratory rules at all times as outlined in the Student Safety Contract.

 B. Make up Work

 1. Make up work is the responsibility of the student.
-Upon return from an absence get any work missed during the absence from me (or Mr. Robinson in Rm 4409 on A days).
+Upon return from an absence get any work missed during the absence from me.
 Tests must be made up during tutorials.
 You have 2 class days to turn in anything you may have missed.
-After 2 days have passed, it will be considered late (and be a ZERO)
+After 2 days have passed, it will be considered late (and be a ZERO).